Soil 454 - Pedology

 Buol, S.W., R.J.
 Southard, R.C.
 Graham, and P.A.
 McDaniel.
 2011.
 Soil Genesis and Classification.
 6th edition.
 Wiley-Blackwell.

-Available from numerous on-line sources.
+Available at UI Library Reserve Desk and from numerous on-line sources.

-Soil Survey Staff, 2010.
-Keys to Soil Taxonomy. http://soils.usda.gov/technical/classification/tax_keys/
+Soil Survey Staff, 2014.
+Keys to Soil Taxonomy.
+12th edition:

 The 12 Soil Orders website: